 - The types of businesses that will be affected and ways in which those businesses may comply with the rule;

-- The estimated compliance costs and pollution reduction benefits of the rule (if any); and
+- The estimated compliance costs and air pollution reduction benefits of the rule (if any); and

 - Any impacts the rule may have on the environment, in accordance with the California Environmental Quality Act.

 Community Advisory Council Meetings

 The District presents the draft rule to the Community Advisory Council (CAC).
 The District Board of Directors appoints members to this group.
 The CAC makes recommendations to the District Board regarding the adoption of rules.
 Before making a recommendation to the Board, the CAC may ask for additional clarifications or modifications to the rule before being presented to the Board.
 All CAC meetings are open to the public, and the public may participate by providing additional comments during the CAC meetings.

 Proposed Rule Package

 Based on comments from the public, industry, CAC, and other agencies, rulemaking staff revises the draft rule and prepares the rule for adoption.
 The District publishes a legal advertisement in the newspaper that indicates that the District is proposing the rule for adoption.
 By law, the District is required to publish a public notice in a local newspaper at least 30 days in advance of the adoption hearing.
 The District typically publishes legal ads in the Santa Barbara News-Press.